 COORANBONG VALLEY COMMUNITY PRESCHOOL (CVC) PHILOSOPHY

-CVC Preschool is committed to the safety and wellbeing of all children and young people.
-This will be the primary focus of our care and decision-making.
-We believe all children have the right to safety, that the wellbeing of children is an adult and community responsibility.
+CVC Preschool believe all children have the right to safety, that the wellbeing of children is an adult and community responsibility.
 CVC Preschool is committed to providing a child safe environment where children and young people are safe and feel safe, and their voices are heard about decisions that affect their lives.
 Consideration will be paid to the cultural safety of Aboriginal children and children from culturally and/or linguistically diverse backgrounds, as well as the safety of children with a disability.

-At CVC Preschool we believe critically reflecting on children’s learning and development both individually and in groups will deliver a deliberate, purposeful, and thoughtful curriculum.
-We offer a flexible routine that is responsive to the evolving nature of the children’s interests and abilities and we actively seek family and community input to ensure the learning experiences are meaningful.
+At CVC Preschool we believe critically reflecting on children’s learning and development both individually and in groups will deliver a purposeful, thoughtful, play-based curriculum.
+We offer a flexible routine that is responsive to the evolving nature of the children’s interests and abilities, and we actively seek family and community input to ensure the learning experiences are meaningful.
 We believe in offering a play-based curriculum that is supported by the work of theorists Bruner, Vygotsky, Bronfenbrenner and guided by the Early Years Learning Framework (EYLF).

-Our educators recognise the importance of promoting the Munch & Move NSW Health physical activity and healthy eating initiative with children and families.
-We provide daily physical activity and guide children and families towards sound food habits through conversation, resources, policy, and practice.
+CVC Preschool educators offer daily physical activity and guide children and families towards sound food habits through conversation, resources, policy, and practice.
 At CVC Preschool we believe ‘risky play’ is a natural part of children’s play.
 ‘Risky play’ gives children the freedom to explore new experiences and challenges.
 We recognise ‘risky play’ as an opportunity for children to test limits, explore boundaries and learn life skills.

 CVC Preschool recognise it has a duty of care to ensure that children are provided with a nurturing environment that provides for their needs for comfort, rest, and relaxation in a range of different ways.
-Educators believe educator placement, teamwork, quality adult and child engagement, being in the present and developing safety guidelines with children provides effective supervision and a safe environment.
 Our preschool believes play is essential for children’s learning and that children learn most effectively in an unhurried and meaningful environment.
-Our preschool physical surrounds provide stimulating opportunities for play, exploration, and adventure in a natural rural landscape of blue and green.
+Our preschool physical environment provide stimulating opportunities for play, exploration, and adventure in a natural rural landscape of blue and green.

 Our educators respect and honour diversity and celebrate differences in others, as well as acknowledging, accepting, and reflecting each person and their family values, cultural beliefs, abilities, and language in all aspects of the learning environment.
 CVC educators believe the rights of children should be upheld and the voices of children acknowledged and are committed to providing them with opportunities to make choices, explore, observe, play, problem-solve and imagine.

-We provide opportunities for families to share in the decision-making about their child’s learning and development through committee and parent meetings, surveys, daily conversation, policy reviews, events, and celebrations.
+We provide opportunities for families to share in the decision-making about their child’s learning and development.
 CVC Preschool recognises the importance of connecting with and building relationships with our local community.
 We believe we have formed a supportive relationship with our local church, health and community services, aged residents, library, schools, and businesses.

 CVC Preschool recognise that open communication, honesty and integrity, active relationship building, innovation and developing leadership skills shapes a quality service.
 The operations and policies are dedicated towards providing excellent service with respect, tolerance, understanding, kindness, and concern for our preschool community.

-CVC preschool values a professional learning community and provides opportunities and support for professional development, self-assessment, and quality improvement.
-We believe effective leadership develops a culture of respect and effective decision-making.
+CVC Preschool believe effective leadership develops a culture of respect and effective decision-making.
 Our committee members bring a diverse range of skills and knowledge and are committed to deliver service growth, financial stability and effectively utilise the available facilities to ensure the long-term viability of the service.

 Adopted February 2020